PawseySC/hpc-container-training/_episodes/21-build-docker.md

 ### Why using Docker for container builds?

-Over the whole of this tutorial we're proposing Singularity as the principal tool to handle and run containerised applications in HPC.
+Over the entirity of this tutorial, we're proposing Singularity as the principal tool to handle and run containerised applications in HPC.
 Do we really need to extend our toolkit to include [Docker](https://hub.docker.com/search/?type=edition&offering=community)?

 At present, both tools, Docker and Singularity (and its successor Apptainer), require root privileges for building, implying that this step cannot be performed on HPC systems.
 Both require access to a machine where a user has administrative privileges.
 However, each tool has a different build process.
-To better inform an answer to this question, here are some of the advantages when building with one or the other tool.
+To better inform an answer to the question of Docker's utility, here are some of the advantages when building with one or the other tool.

 > ## Advantages of each container engine
 > #### Docker
 > * Image format can be run by all existing container engines, including Singularity.
-> * Docker uses Layered image format compliant with the *Open Containers Initiative* (OCI) allows caching, for reduced build time during prototyping
+> * Docker uses _layered_ image format compliant with the *Open Containers Initiative* (OCI) allows caching, for reduced build time during prototyping
 > and development.
 >   * Each build command in the recipe file results in the creation of a distinct image layer,
 > which are cached during the build process.
 Repeated build attempts that use the same layers will exploit the cache